Psychological effects of Internet use: Effects of Internet use on parent-child relationships

 Researcher Sanford Grossbart and others explores the relationship between the mother and child and how Internet use affects this relationship.
 This study forms its basis around Marvin Sussman and Suzanne Steinmetz's idea that the relationship between parent and child is highly influenced by the changing experiences and events of each generation.
 "Parental warmth" is a factor in how receptive a parent is to being taught the nuances of the Internet by their child versus the traditional method of the parent influencing the child.
 If the parent displayed "warm" tendencies she was more open to learning how to use the Internet from their child even if the parent happened to be more knowledgeable on the subject.
 This fosters teaching in a positive environment, which sustains a strong relationship between mother and child, encourages education, and promotes mature behaviour.
 "Cooler" mothers only allowed themselves to be taught if they thought that their child held the same amount of knowledge or greater and would dismiss the teaching otherwise suggesting a relationship that stems from the majority of influence coming from the parent.

 However, despite warm and cool parenting methods, parents who encounter a language barrier rely more heavily on their children to utilize the Internet.
 Vikki Katz of Rutgers University has studied the interaction between immigrant parents and children and how they use technology.
 Katz notes that the majority resources that immigrants find helpful are located online, however the search algorithms currently in place do not direct languages other than English appropriately.
 Because of this shortcoming, parents strongly encourage their bilingual children to bridge the gap between the Internet and language.

 The Internet is increasingly being used as a virtual babysitter when parents actively download applications specifically for their children with intentions to keep them calm.
 A survey conducted by Ipsos has found that half of the interviewed parents believe children ages 8–13 are old enough to own or carry smartphones thus increasing online content consumption in younger generations.

+Criticism

+One criticism by Ame Orben and Andrew Przybylski is that because studies regarding technology use and wellbeing have "many variables and observations" researchers have a lot of room in how they define concepts such as digital technology use or wellbeing.